-Forget the quiet of a sleepy Friday afternoon: Foodland, the state's biggest locally owned supermarket chain, just announced it's opening a poke bar and restaurant this fall in Kakaako.
+Foodland, the state's biggest locally owned supermarket chain, just announced it's opening a poke bar and restaurant Dec.
+12 in Kakaako.

 New dishes being created include small and medium plates to share, plus daily plate lunch specials.
 Foodland's press release gives a hint of what's to come: "Think you could dive big-time into a plate of Kalua Pig Fried Rice inspired by the flavors and ingredients in traditional Hawaii-style limu poke?" it says.
 "It’ll be on the menu."